department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

   - A copy of each child’s birth certificate or adoption papers
   - School certification of full-time enrollment for children ages 18-23.
 [Download our fact sheet on school enrollment certification requirements](https://www.va.gov/COMMUNITYCARE/docs/pubfiles/factsheets/FactSheet_01-15.pdf).

-**If you’re a surviving spouse who remarried but is once again single**, also send a copy of the legal document that ended your marriage.
+**If you’re a surviving spouse who remarried but is once again single,** also send a copy of the legal document that ended your marriage.
 This may be a divorce decree, death certificate, or annulment decree.

 Be sure to sign and date your application.
 If your Veteran is applying for you as a spouse, be sure to also include the date of the marriage on the application.